CocoShesh/Url_Shortener/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Zod**: Runtime type checking for JavaScript.
 - **React Hook Form**: Library for managing form state and validation.

+Installation

+    Clone the repository.
+    Install dependencies using npm install.
+    Set up environment variables using dotenv.
+    Run the app with npm start.